Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: First overview and notations

 {Chapter~\ref{chap:4} recalls elementary facts about the Bargmann transform.
 Then, it introduces the new notion of frequency localization, which will be crucial for controlling the remainder estimates for both the frozen and the thawed initial value representations in Chapter~\ref{chap:5}.}

 { The refined wave-packet analysis of Chapters~\ref{chap:2} and~\ref{sec:prop} does not depend on the theory of initial value representations and can be read independently from Chapters~\ref{chap:4} and~\ref{chap:5}.
 It propagates wave-packets through smooth crossings in two steps: using a rough diagonalisation of the Hamiltonian operator in the crossing region and super-adiabatic projectors for the outside.
-Both constructions rely on pseudo-differential calculus for matrix-valued symbols that is developed in Chapter~\ref{chap:2} and complemented by additional technical points in the appendices. }
+Both constructions rely on pseudo-differential calculus for matrix-valued symbols that is developed in Chapter~\ref{chap:2} and complemented by additional technical points in the appendices.
+The propagation of a wave packet through regions of small eigenvalue gap and the actual crossing are analyzed in \Cref{sec:prop} and \Cref{sec:through}, respectively. }

-{\bf Notations and conventions.} All the functional sets that we shall consider in this article can have values in $\C$ (scalar-valued), $\C^m$ (vector-valued) or in $\C^{m,m}$ (matrix-valued).
-We denote by
+{\bf Notations and conventions.} All the functional sets that we shall consider can have values in $\C$ (scalar-valued), $\C^m$ (vector-valued) or in $\C^{m,m}$ (matrix-valued).
+We denote by by $v\cdot w = v_1w_1 + \cdots + v_mw_m$ the bi-linear products of vectors and by